I alone cannot change the world, but I can cast a stone across the waters to create many ripples. – Mother Teresa

 Diana has two children and a husband with Neurofibromatosis Type 1 and has been involved with the organization since 1997.
 She became our new executive director in 2008.
 Diana has a background in real estate, marketing, information technology and more.
 Between her now adult children and her husband, she has dealt with many of the complications of NF1.
 She has a real dedication to the cause and to the families and individuals dealing with neurofibromatosis and a determination to the bring a brighter future to her family and others.

 Liz is a Mom of a daughter who has NF1.
 She joined the office in 2012 but has been involved with NF Midwest since 1998, serving as a past Board Member, volunteer and fundraiser.
-With a strong bookkeeping and administrative background she keeps things humming along.
-More importantly, Liz has a heart for the NF cause and is committed to the fight of finding a cure in her daughters’ lifetime.
-She cares, and is here to help when you call.
+With a strong organizational, bookkeeping and administrative background Liz has always been key in keeping the office humming along.
+Liz focused on administrative work until 2016 when she moved over to the role of event coordinator.
+Liz has a heart for the NF cause and is committed to the fight of finding a cure in her daughters’ lifetime.
+She's motivated, she cares, and is here to help when you call.

 Gail is a founding member of NF Midwest.
 She also helped establish the National Neurofibromatosis Foundation which is now known as the Children’s Tumor Foundation.
 She is also a long-time business owner and former member of the Peace Corp.